Ajkaushik9045/attendace-Web-application/README.md

 # attendace-Web-application
-This is Web application for attendance management System.
+This is Web application for attendance management Systemclear